The use of the term “organic” or “BIO” for food products is legally protected throughout Europe by a Regulation.

 These labels enable you to promote your organic products’ additional characteristics to customers and reach new markets.

-We also work in collaboration with other Belgian and foreign inspection bodies to offer you a wider range of certifications such as NOP, the official certification body in the United States, or other food safety certifications (Vegaplan, GLOBALG.A.P., autocontrôle, etc.).
+We also work in collaboration with other Belgian and foreign inspection bodies to offer you a wider range of certifications such JAS in Japan or food safety certifications (Vegaplan, GLOBALG.A.P, autocontrole, …) We also offer NOP certification (USA) for operators already certified by CERTISYS® for organic farming.

 We can also put you in contact with official national certification bodies outside of Europe such as JAS in Japan, organic agriculture in China, South Korea, Canada, etc., or advise you on how to obtain these certifications.